Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- Tkinter: Toolkit for creating graphical user interfaces with windows and widgets.
+- Tkinter: Used to create a graphical user interface with windows and widgets.

 Source Code: https://github.com/PrathameshDhande22/Weather-Desktop-App